e-clearing-net/OCHP/OCHP.md

 ### UpdateRoamingAuthorisationList.req

 This contains the field definition of the UpdateRoamingAuthorisationList.req sent by a partner's system to the CHS.
+Pagination is supported.
 (It's an EMP message)

  Field Name                    |  Field Type                |  Card.  |  Description
 :------------------------------|:---------------------------|:--------|:------------